ameyadeogirkar/z2/README.md

+#Connect to Internet for better experience

-#Unzip the My Library File
+#Unzip the My Library File.
 #then

 #Double Click on "Main.html" to Open the Library.